email: roadarch@outlook.com

 Colorado Springs, CO

 These Rubber Ducks were built for Quick Quack Car Washes.
 The company was established in 2004 as the Splash & Dash Car Wash with the first location in Sacramento, CA. There are now more than 30 locations in Utah, Texas, California, and Colorado.
 This duck mascot is named Quackals.
 He also appears as a human dressed in a duck costume for promotions and special events.
 I don't know how many statues were built but I believe these were the only two in Amarillo.
 The Duck on S. Grand was gone by 2018 and by 2019 there was a different car wash chain there.
 The statue on Coulter St. was gone by 2018.
 The statue on E. Amarillo Blvd. was installed there around 2022.
+It was still there in 2024.
 This may have been the Duck that was on S. Georgia St. from 2018-2021.
-I believe there is/was only one statue per region and they are moved around. [map].
+I believe there is/was only one statue per region and they are moved around. [map]

 The Rubber Duck in Colorado Springs has been there since at least 2009.
 He is dressed in different hats for holidays. [map].